Find Reliable Furnace Repair Technicians Near Me

 Draft Inducer Motor/Fan

-A key component of many modern furnaces, the draft inducer pulls exhaust gases from the furnace and expels them through the vent pipe.
-A faulty draft inducer motor can cause the furnace to shut down.
+A key component of many modern furnaces, the draft inducer vents exhaust through the vent pipe.
+This keeps the system operating safely.

 Capacitor

 The capacitor is an electrical component that stores energy and provides a boost of power to start the blower motor and other components..
-A failing capacitor is a common cause of furnace problems and may need to be replaced.
+Faulty capacitors are often the reason an HVAC unit won't turn on or struggles to start consistently.

 Control Board